George W. Casey Jr.: Army Chief of Staff

 In January 2007, President George W. Bush nominated Casey for elevation to Chief of Staff of the Army.
 Opposition to the nomination came from Senators John McCain and Lindsey Graham who questioned Casey's leadership in Iraq, with McCain's criticisms focused on Casey's "optimistic and rosy scenarios" of progress in the Iraq War.
 In spite of this, the Senate confirmed his nomination on 8 February 2007, with a bipartisan vote of 83–14.

 On 10 February 2007, Casey relinquished command in Iraq to General David Petraeus.
 Casey officially succeeded General Peter Schoomaker as Chief of Staff of the Army on 10 April 2007.

-As the 36th Chief of Staff of the United States Army from April 2007 to 2011, Casey led what is arguably the world's largest and most complex organization—1.1 million people strong, with a $200+ billion annual budget—during one of the most extraordinary periods in military and global political history.
-He became Chief of Staff of an Army that was stretched from 6 years of continuous war.
-Over his tenure he stabilized and transformed the army to meet the challenges of the 21st century while continuing to meet the demands of two wars.
-Casey transformed an army trained and prepared for conventional war, to an agile force more suited to modern challenges.

-Casey accelerated the growth of the army, instituted Retention Bonuses for young officers, increased the funding for soldier and family programs, improved the way the army cared for its wounded soldiers and surviving family members and drove down the stigma associated with behavioral health counseling to stabilize an army stretched by war.
-He also improved the leadership training for the army's General Officer Corps, advanced the transformation of the army's business and decision-making processes, moved the army onto a rotational deployment program much like the Marine Corps' and oversaw a substantial improvement in the capabilities of the Army National Guard and Army Reserves.

 In the immediate aftermath of the 2009 Fort Hood shooting committed by United States Army psychiatrist Nidal Hasan, Casey expressed concern about jumping to conclusions before the investigation was completed, telling CNN's John King that "this increased speculation could cause a backlash against some of our Muslim soldiers" and "As great a tragedy as this was, it would be a shame if our diversity became a casualty as well."
 Several months later, in a February 2010 interview, Casey said: "Our diversity not only in our Army, but in our country, is a strength.
 And as horrific as this tragedy was, if our diversity becomes a casualty, I think that's worse."

 Retirement

 Casey retired on 11 April 2011.
 Casey, whose parents were from Massachusetts, moved to Arlington, Virginia upon his retirement.
 Casey is currently a Distinguished Senior Lecturer of Leadership at Cornell University's Johnson Graduate School of Management as well as a teaching fellow at the University of Virginia's Darden School of Business.

+He has also taught civil–military relations at the Josef Korbel School of International Studies at the University of Denver since 2012, where a Leadership Scholars Program has been endowed in his name.

+Casey has also served as chairman of the USO Board of Governors and on the boards of Student Veterans of America and ThanksUSA.

+Since leaving the military, Casey has authored Strategic Reflections, Operation Iraqi Freedom, July 2004–2007 and Supporting Veterans After 50 Years of the All-Volunteer Force (with Joel Kupersmith), and has written on leadership including “Leading in a VUCA World” in Fortune.